 Goalkeeper gets injured.

 Goalkeeper and an outfield player have collided and need attention.

 Players from the same team have collided and need attention.

 Player gets injured as the result of a physical offence for which the opponent is cautioned or sent off (e.g. reckless or serious foul challenge), if the assessment or treatment gets completed quickly.

 Ensures that any player bleeding leaves the field of play.
 The player may only re-enter on receiving a signal from the referee, who must be satisfied that the bleeding has stopped and there is no blood on the player's equipment.

 If the referee has authorised the doctors or stretcher bearers to enter the field of play, the player must leave on a stretcher or on foot.
-A player who does not comply, must be cautioned for unsporting behaviour.
+A player who does not comply, must get cautioned for unsporting behaviour.

-If the referee has decided to caution or send off a player who is injured and has to leave the field of play for treatment, the card must be shown before the player leaves.
+If the referee has decided to caution or send off a player who gets injured and has to leave the field of play for treatment, the card must be shown before the player leaves.